-- 1. Active, informed participation in class discussions, in both the lecture sections on Mondays and Wednesdays and the discussion sections on Fridays. - 2.
-Two short essays based on the readings (1000 words min each), due Sun.
-9/25 and Sunday 11/13; 30% of total grade each.
-Rough drafts of the first essay are due in class on Friday 9/23 so that you can benefit from peer review in class.
+- 1. Active, informed participation in class discussions, in both the lecture sections on Mondays and Wednesdays and the discussion sections on Tuesdays and Thursdays.
+You should complete all assigned readings, podcasts, and/or videos BEFORE the relevant lecture or discussion section. - 2.
+Two short essays based on the readings (1000 words min each), due Sunday, May 28 (on social movement theories) and Sunday, June 11 (on religion's role in social movements); 30% of total grade each.

-Assignments 3-5 will be based on your engagement with a specific movement.
+Assignments 3 and 4 will be based on your engagement with a specific movement.

 Working in small groups, students will choose an organization or religious community to study.
-We will select movements to study in discussion sections on Oct.
-7. You will conduct primary research to the extent possible, including analysis of primary documents and social media, interviews, and participant-observation to the extent possible given the requirements of social distancing.
+We will select movements to study in discussion sections on May XX.
+You will conduct primary research to the extent possible, including analysis of primary documents and social media, interviews, and participant-observation to the extent possible given the requirements of social distancing.
 Your research will support several assignments, both individual and collective:

-- 3. Annotated Bibliography and class presentation (group project): As a group, develop an annotated bibliography of articles, both scholarly and journalistic.
-Choose appropriate readings for the class day which will be devoted to your movement during Module 5.
-Develop a short presentation on the reading(s), highlighting themes we have discussed throughout the class.
-Due Sunday, Nov.
-6 by midnight.
-10% of total grade. - 4.
-Poster (group project) about the movement, addressing the origins, strategies, and goals, due December 6.
-10% of total grade. - 5.
-Research report/reflection paper (individual project).
-Write a report on your experience researching a contemporary movement (about 750-1000 words), due by midnight on Sunday, December 11.
-20% of total grade.
+- 3. Poster (group project) about the movement, addressing the origins, strategies, and goals, due by midnight, June 21.
+15% of total grade. - 4.
+Research report (individual project).
+Write a report on your experience researching a contemporary movement (about 750-1000 words), due June 23.
+25% of total grade.